 Qualifications and Compensation

 A Master’s Degree in Student Affairs Administration, Higher Education Administration, or similarly related field is required.
 Understanding of issues of diversity; demonstrated leadership and effectiveness in promoting respect and appreciation for diversity and pluralism among students and staff is required.
 Undergraduate, graduate or professional experience in a Housing position such as Resident Advisor, Graduate Assistantship, Internship, or similar experience is preferred.
 Experience supervising staff is preferred.
 Ability to utilize technology in the delivery of student programs is preferred.
 Annual salary is $46,400.
-Community Directors receive a University benefits package, a furnished apartment at no cost including utilities, free on campus parking, and a reduced membership to campus recreation services.
+Community Directors receive a University benefits package, a furnished apartment at no cost including utilities, free on campus parking, reduced membership to campus recreation services and a meal allocation.

-The application deadline is February 17, 2017, with an anticipated start date of July 10, 2017.
-To apply for this position, go to http://unc.peopleadmin.com/postings/112676.
+We will be accepting applications until October 13 with an anticipated start date of November 13, 2017.
 Complete the online form and submit a cover letter, resume, and a document with the names and contact information of three references (submit as three separate documents, please).
 Only Microsoft Word documents and PDF file attachments will be accepted.
 On campus interviews will begin after the application deadline.
 Further information regarding Department of Housing and Residential Education can be found at http://housing.unc.edu.
 The University of North Carolina at Chapel Hill is an equal opportunity employer.
+Application Link: https://unc.peopleadmin.com/postings/127854

 The University of North Carolina at Chapel Hill is an equal opportunity and affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to age, color, disability, gender, gender expression, gender identity, genetic information, race, national origin, religion, sex, sexual orientation, or status as a protected veteran.